Skip to main content

 The hippocampus plays a crucial role in the negative feedback regulation of the HPA axis; it contains a high density of glucocorticoid receptors and, when activated, inhibits the release of CRH from the hypothalamus.
 An increase in hippocampal volume and function therefore enhances the efficiency of the “off-switch” for the stress response.

 Conversely, the amygdala is a key driver of the HPA axis.
-Its attenuation through meditation reduces the initiation of the at its source.
+Its attenuation through meditation reduces the initiation of the stress response at its source.
 These neuroplastic changes provide a compelling biological basis for the observed reductions in basal cortisol levels and the attenuated cortisol response to acute stressors in individuals who practice mindfulness.
 The practice effectively remodels the neural architecture of stress, shifting the system from a state of hyper-reactivity to one of regulated resilience.

 Stress reduction practices induce tangible neuroplastic changes that enhance the brain’s capacity to regulate the HPA axis, thereby mitigating the downstream effects of chronic stress.